-In addition, the Head of Foundation, Head of Aldenham School and Head of Aldenham Prep are trained in Safeguarding and Child Protection and will receive any concerns should the DSL or DDSLs not be immediately available.
+In addition, the Head of Foundation, and Head of Aldenham Prep are trained in Safeguarding and Child Protection and will receive any concerns should the DSL or DDSLs not be immediately available.

 The Role of the DSL

 The School will appoint an appropriate member of Staff from the leadership team to act as the DSL.